bravetechnologycoop/BraveSensor/README.md

             ```

 1. If there already is a redis deployment for the environment you are trying to deploy to(`redis-dev` for **dev** or `redis-master` for **prod**), copy the value in its `CLUSTER-IP` colmnn
-into the `REDIS_CLUSTER_IP` field in your local `ODetect-Backend-Local/.env` file
+into the `REDIS_CLUSTER_IP` field in your local `BraveSensor-Server/.env` file

-### DB connection string
+### DB connection parameters

-The PostgreSQL DB connection string is required for the application to open a connection to
+The PostgreSQL DB connection parameters are required for the application to open a connection to
 the database.

 | Environment           | User    | Database Name       |